Matcha bowls (Chawan in Japanese)

 When the good weather returns, we prefer wider and shallower bowls, allowing the matcha to cool more quickly.

-In spring , the chawans feature light hues and floral patterns , reminiscent of cherry blossoms.
+In spring , the chawans feature light hues and floral patterns , evoking the blossoming of cherry trees.

 In summer , bowls can be made of finer ceramic, porcelain or even glass , for a cooler mouthfeel.